 Associate Head Coach, Holy Cross

-Meredith is in her second season as the associate head coach of the Holy Cross women’s ice hockey team in 2020-21.
+Roth enters her third season as the associate head coach of the Holy Cross women’s ice hockey team in 2021-22.
 She recently served as an assistant coach for the U-18 US Women’s National Team and won a gold medal at the 2020 IIHF World Championships in Bratislava, Slovakia.
-She also presented in the 2020 NHL Coaches Association Global Clinic, the first female hockey coach to do so.
+She is proud to be a part of the NHL Coaches Association Female Development Program, as well as the Boston Bruins Scout Mentorship Program.

 Roth came to Holy Cross after serving as the head coach of St. Norbert College’s NCAA Division III women’s ice hockey program for the last four years.
 She guided the Green Knights to an appearance in the NCHA Championship game in 2016.
 At St. Norbert, Roth was in charge of all aspects of the program including designing and executing practice and game plans, managing the budget and business operations, developing assistant coaches as well as her student-athletes, and heading recruitment and retention efforts, just to name a few.
 She also served as a Western Region Representative for the NCAA Division III Women’s Ice Hockey Regional Advisory Committee as well as on the American Hockey Coaches Association’s National Issues Committee.